Radioactive material found as Australian border force raid Sydney home

 He told the AFP News Agency: "It's scary finding uranium in your neighbour's house.
 It's not something that usually happens in Arncliffe."

-Nemr Khamis, 60, added AFP: "In the morning I heard the loud trucks and all that stuff, I looked out of the window and I saw the ambulance and the fire brigade.
+Nemr Khamis, 60, added: "In the morning I heard the loud trucks and all that stuff, I looked out of the window and I saw the ambulance and the fire brigade.

 "I had a baby with me and the police told me to go inside."